 One of the most important ways to prevent DN is by controlling blood sugar.
 The good news is that several animal studies have shown the anti-hyperglycemic effect of Lion's mane mushrooms.

-Reduces Inflammation And Regulates Immune Responses
+3. Reduces Inflammation And Regulates Immune Responses

-Lion's mane mushrooms can help control inflammatory responses in the body as well as temper the immune system.
+Disorders of the immune system can lead to inflammatory neuropathies(8), causing the myelin sheath's breakdown.
+Lion's mane mushrooms can help control inflammatory responses in the body and temper the immune system.

-A 2015 study(8) evaluated the anti-inflammatory effects of Lion's mane and found that the alcohol extracts of the medicinal mushroom inhibited several factors involved in the inflammatory process.
+One study(9) evaluated the anti-inflammatory effects of Lion's mane and found that the alcohol extracts of the medicinal mushroom inhibited several factors involved in the inflammatory process.

 Certain viral or bacterial infections also lead to the development of peripheral neuropathies.

 Lion's mane mushrooms are known to combat bacterial infections.
 The flavonoids, phenol, and ascorbic acid in Hericium Erinaceus have demonstrated antimicrobial activity against gram-positive and gram-negative bacteria.